Internet Safety and Digital Abuse

 Child abuse can go unchecked online, far from parental supervision.

-Preventing online child abuse starts with being aware of the risks and maintaining honest, open communication with your children.
+Preventing online child abuse starts with being aware of the risks and maintaining honest, open communication with your children about internet safety.

 Report online safety violations to the National Cyber Tipline: 1-800-843-5678 (available 24/7)